International Taste Sensations Trending in 2018

 At We Take The Cake, our specialty is baking and decorating hand-crafted cakes using only the finest all-natural ingredients.
 Our wholesome homemade recipes have stood the test of time.
 But as foodies, we’re always open to new taste adventures!

 The world is getting smaller due to the digital revolution and social media.
 The world is now our playground, and the United States is becoming more diverse.
 Our curiosity is piqued by new people, new places, new sounds and tastes.
-So, we thought we’d share the latest international food sensations and 2018 trends, coming to a coffee shop, restaurant, or supermarket near you!
+So, we thought we’d share the latest international food trends, coming to a coffee shop, restaurant, or supermarket near you!

 1.Coffee and tea with something extra